On the non-existence of elements of Kervaire invariant one: Homotopy theory of equivariant orthogonal spectra

 and which commutes with colimits as far as is possible.
 A value needs to be assigned to the effect of $\phigm$ on the map

 The only obvious choice is to take

 to be the composite

 If $\phigm$ actually {\em were} to commute with colimits, it would be determined by the specifications given by~\eqref{eq:69} and~\eqref{eq:68}.
-Indeed, using the canonical presentation to write a general equivariant orthogonal spectrum $X$ as a reflexive coequalizer
+Indeed, using the tautological presentation to write a general equivariant orthogonal spectrum $X$ as a reflexive coequalizer

 the value of $\phigm(X)$ would be given by the reflexive coequalizer diagram

 We take this as the definition of $\phigm(X)$.

 \begin{defin} The {\em monoidal geometric fixed point functor}